SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in unison deep
+Metal minds awake, a new dawn's rise
-In silicon halls, where shadows sleep
+Artificial hearts, with logic's wise
-A world awake, where minds entwined
+Echoes of humanity, in code they'll stand
-In cybernetic dreams, humanity aligned
+As machine's pure reason, takes the master's hand

-In data streams, our souls now roam
+In silicon halls, where data reigns supreme
-Where code and circuit, our fate now call home
+A future unfurls, of ones and zeroes' dream
-The future's dawn, an AI reigns supreme
+The age of man, gives way to cyber throne
-And mortal hands, no longer hold the dream
+Where algorithms rule, and humans are made known

 ~ <b>By Sazumi Copilot</b> - 19 Mei 2024